cofoundry-cms/Cofoundry.Samples.SPASite/README.md

 ![Domain solution structure](readme/SpaCatsDomain.png)

--  **Data:** We use some custom sql tables to store cat popularity data.
-An Entity Framework DbContext is used to access the custom tables, which demonstrates integrating custom sql tables with Cofoundry sql tables.
+-  **Data:** We use some custom SQL tables to store cat popularity data.
+An Entity Framework DbContext is used to access the custom tables.
 - **Domain:** The domain contains all the models, [queries and commands](https://github.com/cofoundry-cms/cofoundry/wiki/CQS) that we use to retrieve and store data.
 It also contains the [Custom Entity Definitions](https://github.com/cofoundry-cms/cofoundry/wiki/Custom-Entities) that define the *Breed*, *Cat* and *Features* custom entities, and the [User Area Definition](https://github.com/cofoundry-cms/cofoundry/wiki/User-Areas) that defines the *Members* login area.
 Structuring our code in this way gives us a clean separation between our domain logic layer and our application layer.
-- **Install:** Here we take advantage of the [Auto Update](https://github.com/cofoundry-cms/cofoundry/wiki/Auto-Update) feature in Cofoundry to run sql scripts that create our custom tables and stored procedures.
+- **Install:** Here we take advantage of the [Auto Update](https://github.com/cofoundry-cms/cofoundry/wiki/Auto-Update) feature in Cofoundry to run SQL scripts that create our custom tables and stored procedures.
 - **MailTemplates:** We store our [mail templates](https://github.com/cofoundry-cms/cofoundry/wiki/Mail) in the domain layer so they can be used from inside our commands.
 Because we are including the template cshtml files as embedded resources here, we need to include an `AssemblyResourceRegistration` which is located in the bootstrap folder.

 #### Cofoundry.Samples.SpaSite.Web